 Each resident is paired with a LIFE Coach, a working professional who guides the young person through transitional housing and, ideally, beyond.
 With no family to rely on, LIFE Coaches often function as a surrogate family, offering a solid touchstone of support for program participants and graduates alike.

 Through our ongoing partnership with the Institute for Family Health we are now offering hormone treatment to our transgender and gender non-conforming clients via our on-site medical clinic.
 In conjunction with our transgender housing program, this is a vital resource for our transgender clients who are seeking hormone replacement therapy.
 Many of our clients are obtaining hormones through unsafe methods on the streets or are on lengthy waitlists to begin hormones at other clinics.
 The Institute works with AFC to ensure that clients obtain hormones in the safest and least expensive fashion.

 In the fall of 2015, we opened AFC's first transgender housing program.
-This six-bed housing program is located in a safe Brooklyn neighborhood, and provides stabilizing housing for AFC transfemale clients age 16-20 for up to 18 months.
+This 18-bed housing program is located in a safe Brooklyn neighborhood, and provides stabilizing housing for AFC transfemale and transmasculine clients age 16-20 for up to 18 months.
 This program addresses the specific concrete and emotional needs of our trans clients in a safe, affirming environment.
 We help connect these clients to the resources needed to become secure, independent adults.